-Anne Arundel Community College coursework transfers to Maryland public institutions based on the rules outlined in the Code of Maryland Regulations (COMAR 13B.06 General Education and Transfer).
+AACC coursework transfers to Maryland public institutions based on the rules outlined in the Code of Maryland Regulations (COMAR 13B.06 General Education and Transfer).
 This program will establish a clear transfer pathway for students.
 The department will engage and partner with 4-year public and private Maryland institutions to discuss Memoranda of Understanding to ensure seamless transfer.
 Courses in this program have outcomes that align with similar courses at other Maryland institutions.

-I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11).

-1. Provide a brief narrative demonstrating the quality of program faculty.
+- I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11). - Provide a brief narrative demonstrating the quality of program faculty.
 Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach (in this program).

-The Department of Computer Information Systems currently employs five full-time faculty.
-The table below provides more information on departmental faculty.
+The Department of Cybersecurity, Networking, and Digital Forensics at AACC currently employs seven full-time faculty.
+The table below provides more information on faculty.